- About

 Taylor’s community thrives on creativity, relational authenticity, and a genuine enthusiasm about integrating faith and learning.
 It’s an environment where you can build upon your passion for learning and unique high school experiences.

-Our 13:1 student-to-faculty ratio enables students to build strong relationships with classmates and professors.
+Our 13:1 student-to-faculty ratio means that students can build strong relationships with classmates and professors.
+You are known, seen, and mentored every step of the way here.
 The intentional community within our residence halls, where freshmen through seniors live together, feels like family.
-And Taylor is one of the few schools with a Homeschool Coordinator, who is available to answer the unique questions of homeschool students and their families.

 *If the homeschool curriculum has been with an organized program or published curriculum, this should be specified on the transcript.
 In the absence of such a program or curriculum, a course description and/or reading list for each class should accompany the transcript.